eduardteller/helmes/README.md

 # Overview
-This is a implementation of Helmes test exercise by Eduard Teller.
+This is an implementation of the Helmes test exercise by Eduard Teller.

+## Functionality

+- User can add a new entry with name, sectors, and agreement to terms checkbox.
+- When a new entry is added, the system saves the session in the user's browser.
+All subsequent changes update the saved entry instead of creating a new one.
+- User can reset the session and start a new one via the corresponding button.
+- All entries are saved to and queried from the database via the backend through a REST API.

 ## System structure
 - Simple HTML and JavaScript frontend